w3f/polkadot-wiki/docs/learn/learn-staking.md

 slug: ../learn-staking
 ---

-Polkadot uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
-It is designed with the roles of **validators** and **nominators**, to maximize chain security.
-Actors who are interested in maintaining the network can run a validator node.
+Polkadot uses NPoS (Nominated Proof-of-Stake) as its [consensus](learn-consensus.md) mechanism.
 The system encourages DOT holders to participate as nominators.
 Nominators may back up to 16 validators as trusted validator candidates.

-Validators assume the role of producing new blocks in [BABE](learn-consensus.md/#babe), validating parachain blocks, and guaranteeing finality.
-Nominators can choose to back select validators with their stake.
+Both validators and nominators lock their tokens as collateral and receive staking rewards.

 The staking system pays out rewards essentially equally to all validators regardless of stake.
 Having more stake on a validator does not influence the amount of block rewards it receives.